manjudr2018/FUTURE_DS_02/README.md

-# Customer Segmentation Dashboard – Marketing Campaign 📊
+# Marketing Campaign Performance Tracker 📊

 This project is a **Power BI dashboard** built on a marketing dataset.
 It analyzes **customer demographics, income, spending behavior, and campaign effectiveness** to provide insights for targeted marketing strategies.